Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Method

 \subsection{Supermassive star models}

-The chemical yields of the SMSs considered in this paper were taken from the stellar evolution and hydrodynamical simulations of \citet{Nagele2023}.
-They first performed stellar evolution simulations for $10^3$, $10^4$, $5\times10^4$, and $10^5$\,$\Msun$ SMS models using a post-Newtonian stellar evolution code, HOSHI \citep{Takahashi2016, Takahashi2018, Takahashi2019, Yoshida2019, Nagele2020}.
-These models included mass loss due to line-driven winds, and the enriched material in these winds is in part the source of the chemical yields.
-Strictly speaking, a star with $10^3$\,$\Msun$ probably should be classified as a VMS, but for simplicity we will refer to all four models as SMSs.
-The HOSHI code solves the hydrodynamical equations and heat dispersion under the 1D stellar structure via the Henyey method.
+In this paper, we consider the pollution from a single SMS that forms the galactic center.
+Thus, we adopt the stellar evolution and hydrodynamic simulations of a single SMS model by \citet{Nagele2023}.
+This work considered the SMS with $Z=0.1\,Z_\odot$.
+This metallicity is roughly consistent with that of GN-z11.
+They first performed stellar evolution simulations for $10^3$, $10^4$, $5\times10^4$, and $10^5$\,$\Msun$ SMS models using the post-Newtonian stellar evolution code HOSHI \citep{Takahashi2016, Takahashi2018, Takahashi2019, Yoshida2019, Nagele2020}.
+These models included mass loss due to line-driven winds, and the enriched material in these winds is partly responsible for the chemical yields.
+Strictly speaking, a star with $10^3$\,$\Msun$ probably should be classified as a VMS, but for simplicity, we will refer to all four models as SMSs.
+The HOSHI code solves the hydrodynamic equations and heat diffusion within a 1D stellar structure using the Henyey method.
 HOSHI includes a nuclear reaction network of 52 isotopes (including the CNO cycle), neutrino cooling, convection, mass loss, and rotation.

-After the stellar evolution simulations were completed, they performed a GR stability analysis \citep{Nagele2022MNRAS.517.1584N,Nagele2023a} on each time snapshot of the stellar evolution simulations.
+After the stellar evolution simulations were completed, they performed a GR stability analysis \citep{Nagele2022MNRAS.517.1584N,Nagele2023a} on each time snapshot.
 SMSs are radiation-dominated and, as such, they are vulnerable to collapse induced by the general relativistic radial instability \citep{chandrasekhar1964}.
 This is not necessarily the only instability that can destabilize these stars, but it is thought to be the first one to activate during their evolution.
-The stability analysis developed in \citep{Nagele2022MNRAS.517.1584N} involves solving for the frequency of oscillations of a perturbed SMS, which can be done for a set of hydrostatic stellar properties.
+The stability analysis developed in \citet{Nagele2022MNRAS.517.1584N} involves solving for the oscillation frequency of a perturbed SMS, which can be done for a set of hydrostatic stellar properties.
 If the frequency squared is less than zero, the perturbation will induce exponential motion as opposed to sinusoidal, and the star will collapse.